abhchand/stable-matching/README.md

 You can run `bin/benchmark` on any machine to regenerate these benchmarks

-Note: Many combinatorics algorithms run in quadratic time (`O(n^2)`) and therfore performance degrades significantly when processing a large number of elements.
+Note: Many combinatorics algorithms run in quadratic time (`O(n^2)`) and therfore performance degrades significantly when processing a large number of members.

 ### Stable Roommates